AkuFranssila/pdga_data/README.md

 ## TODO
 - [x] Add PDGA project finally to GitHub
 - [ ] Fix any missing fields in player crawling and fields that need to be added to db
+- [ ] Switch to MongoEngine
+- [ ] Create schemas for MongoDB documents
 - [x] Save files instead of directly uploading to DB
 - [ ] Add merge file where logic happens for player and tournament parsing, change some fields from crawling to merge (address, name parsing)
 - [ ] Crawl players and add to database